 Vaginal Ring -The NuvaRing is a soft plastic ring that is inserted inside the vagina.
 The Vaginal Ring uses the same hormones as the pill and the patch and is as effective if replaced once a month.

-IUD – IUD stands for intrauterine device, a T-shaped device that is placed inside the uterus by a doctor.
+IUD – IUD stands for intrauterine device, a T-shaped device that is placed inside the uterus by your Cheyenne doctor.
 IUD’s make it more difficult for sperm to fertilize the egg.
 IUD’s have a failure rate of about 0.8%.
 As of 2007, IUDs are the most widely used form of reversible contraception, with more than 180 million users worldwide.
 IUDs do not affect breastfeeding and can be inserted immediately after delivery.
-Once removed, even after long term use, fertility returns to normal immediately.
+Once removed, even after long term use, fertility returns to normal almost immediately.

 Skyla – (levonorgestrel-releasing intrauterine system) is a hormone-releasing IUD that prevents pregnancy for up to 3 years.